 - Progressive Retinal Atrophy (PRA)

-Most eye conditions can be managed effectively if treated early, so it is essential to seek medical advice early.
+Most eye issues can be managed effectively if treated early, so it is essential to seek medical advice early.

 Skin conditions

-American Bullies are known for having short, smooth skin.
-However, the breed can be prone to various skin problems outlined below.
+American Bullies are known for their short, smooth skin.
+However, the breed can be prone to various skin problems, as outlined below.

 Hot spots